tachyons/gitlab-pages/docs/build.md

 - The pipeline is running with an environment variable matching `UBI_PIPELINE='true'`

 If one of these conditions is met, additional pipeline jobs and stages will appear and the UBI images will be built and pushed.
+The UBI images are pushed to Red Hat for certification for the OpenShift environments.
+This adds a final job in the `release` stage which executes the `build-scripts/push_to_redhat.rb` script.
+This script will gather the appropriate UBI images and push them to a Red Hat registry for the certification process to be initiated.

 ### Offline builds